idk-arsh/idk-arsh/README.md

 ## 🧠 About Me
 - 📊 Data Science enthusiast with experience in machine learning, data analytics, and predictive modeling.
-- 🎓 Currently working on exciting projects like a **Phosphorus Data Analysis** study with **Dr. Jagdeep Singh** to predict soil phosphorus levels.
+- 🎓 Worked on exciting projects like a **Phosphorus Data Analysis** study with **Dr. Jagdeep Singh** to predict soil phosphorus levels.
 - 🌱 Constantly learning and exploring new technologies like **BERT** and **transfer learning**.

 ## 🛠️ Current Endeavors